How to Fluff Pillows & Cushions

 Different Fluff.
 Different Needs.

-Various sofa and armchair designs have different fluffing needs.
+Various modern sectional sofas and armchair designs have different fluffing needs.
 It’s important to think about how much time you’re willing to dedicate to fluffing your cushions before you purchase a piece of furniture.

 Because of their extraordinary softness, down and feather blend cushions will require more regular fluffing than other types of filling.
 If you know that you aren’t going to stick to a good fluffing schedule, it’s better to invest in a firmer sofa.